-My husband died instantly.
+Twenty-nine months earlier, my much-loved husband had ended his life.
+He died instantly.
 I wasn’t so lucky.

-In the interim 29 months, between his permanent death and my temporary death, I lost my mind, and suffered the torments of the damned.
+In that time between his permanent death and my temporary death, I lost my mind, and suffered the torments of the damned.

 Most people don’t die from cervical biopsies, but I’m not most people.

 After the biopsy, I was sent home from the hospital even though I was bleeding profusely.
-Medical personnel told me that I’d “feel better” once I was home.
-Less than an hour after arriving home, I realized that I was losing too much blood, and an ambulance was summoned.
-As the EMTs loaded me onto the gurney for transport, the thought crossed my mind that I might not survive the day, but I quickly dismissed such thoughts as “devil talk.”
+When I explained that I was losing a lot of blood, the medical personnel told me that I’d “feel better” once I was home.
+Less than an hour after arriving home, I realized that I was bleeding to death, and an ambulance was summoned.
+As the EMTs loaded me onto the gurney for transport to a nearby emergency room, the thought crossed my mind that I might not survive the day, but I quickly dismissed such thoughts as “devil talk.”
 I reasoned that the odds were good that I would be fine.

 This “simple” medical procedure, compounded by multiple mistakes by multiple medical personnel, caused me to bleed to death.
 By 6 pm on September 5, 2018, Rosemary Thornton, a 59-year-old widow, mother of three, and author of nine books, was dead.